wzip/DJIPhotoCoords/README.md

 Seconds), drone altitude that the picture was taken in meters, and drone altitude that the picture was taken in feet.
 The CSV can be used to plot the photo locations in a GIS, Google Earth, etc.

+# Dependencies
+Python version >= 3.7.11
+Additional Python dependencies can be found in pyDependencies.txt